jasonwbarnett/chef-cookbooks/CONTRIBUTING.md

 on a repo where you'd like to keep it and we'll be happy to review it and add a pointer to your repo in our UNIVERSE.md file.

- We use the `fb_` prefix to denote cookbooks that fit this model and come from this repo, but feel free to publish cookbooks elsewhere that leaverage this model and use other prefixes.
+ We use the `bw_` prefix to denote cookbooks that fit this model and come from this repo, but feel free to publish cookbooks elsewhere that leaverage this model and use other prefixes.